coolOrangeLabs/sample-workflows/AUTOMATE/Create STL from Inventor Model/README.md

 ## Description
 This workflow uses coolOrange **powerJobs** to create a STL file from an Inventor model (IPT or IAM).

+### Benefit:
+Reducing time and costs by automating neutral format generation.

 ## Prerequisites
 [powerJobs Processor](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)

 ## Job Settings
-The settings of jobs can be adjusted using the [powerJobs  settings dialog](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/job_configuration/#powerjobs-settings-dialog).
+The settings of the job and especially common STL settings can be adjusted using the [powerJobs  settings dialog](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/job_configuration/#powerjobs-settings-dialog).

 ## Job Trigger
 In order to configure the job to be executed on a file lifecycle state transition, Vault's Custom Job Types functionality can be used.
 [More information](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/getting_started/#how-to-embed-the-job-in-a-status-change)